 Premiere, July 1989, Michael Keaton cover.
 Nice long article/interview with Keaton about his Batman role and career.
 Also articles on Bill Murray/Ghostbusters, Peter Weir/Dead Poets Society, Terry Jones (of Monty Python) and his Erik the Viking movie, Kate Capshaw, and the usual coverage of Hollywood stuff.
 104 pages.
 No mailing label.
 VF+ (some spine stress lines, couple bends along the top, nothing major)...$3 (View)

 Comics Buyer's Guide:

-The Comics Buyer's Guide is the main hobby paper/mag.
+The Comics Buyer's Guide was the main hobby paper/mag for a long time.
 I have a few special back issues, when it was still in weekly newspaper format.
 Some will have a few pages with bent over corners, and maybe an ad form cut out, but otherwise complete, in very decent shape, with mailing label.
 Listed by date/issue number: